ekkis/sms-receive/README.md

 * `regexp` is a regular expression used to match against messages received

-The method checks the site for messages sent to the receiver by the sender matching the given regular.
+The method checks the site for messages sent to the receiver by the sender matching the given regular expression.
 A true/false value is returned indicating whether the regular expressions matched against any message

 ### watch(cfg)